 Aromatherapy massage and essential oils are commonly used in hospitals, hospices and other healthcare settings, to help support patients and their carers.

 Complementary and alternative medicines (CAMs) are treatments that fall outside of mainstream healthcare.
 These medicines and treatments range from acupuncture and homeopathy, to aromatherapy, meditation.
 Complementary healthcare encompasses a range of therapies that are used alongside conventional medicine which are often used to help support the body’s natural self-healing mechanisms, to ease or alter a patient’s perception of pain, and to support patients through periods of anxiety and fear, associated with their illness.

 People with chronic or life-limiting conditions such as fibromyalgia, multiple sclerosis, mental health problems (i.e. mild depression and anxiety), weight problems, musculoskeletal problems, can be greatly supported using complementary therapies alongside conventional care.

 Complementary therapies can help to empower an individual to manage and cope with their condition and its associated symptoms.
 Some therapies may also help to prevent conditions or symptoms from escalating.
 The principal purpose of most complementary therapies is to produce a therapeutic effect additional to that offered by other medical or pharmacological interventions.

 As you can see, aromatherapy has been approved and used by the NHS and an increasing number of people now consider using aromatherapy alongside the conventional medical practices which leads us to our very important disclaimer.

 Complementary therapies should NEVER be used in place of orthodox medical care or medication.
 Always consult your doctor for medical care and diagnosis.
-Always advise your doctor or other healthcare professional (i.e. midwife or consultant) if you are receiving complementary therapy healthcare.
+Always advise your doctor or other healthcare professional (i.e. midwife or GP) if you are receiving complementary therapy healthcare.